Code-Institute-Submissions/Hedgemonkey-project1/README.md

 Initially sliding function wasn't working as expected however problem resolved by using "visibility: hidden" instead of "display: none" after this change CSS transition operated as expected.

-Had to update max-height to be large enough to allow for all menu items to be listed and visible.
+Updated max-height to be large enough to allow for all menu items to be listed and visible.

 Fixed bug where the top bar was scrolling with the rest of the page.